OpenHD/QOpenHD/lib/Readme.md

 Here are all the external libraries for QOpenHD

+MAVSDK needs to be built and installed on your system to compile QopenHD The other libraries are built and included directly during the QOpenHD compilation process.

 NOTE on mavlink:

 We use a custom mavlink flavour (openhd).
 However, we also use MAVSDK for QOpenHD.